Sacramento Truck Accident Lawyer

 - Fight for a maximum settlement or a jury verdict

 Never give an insurance company a statement or sign any documents without speaking with a Sacramento truck accident attorney.
 Rosenthal Law can communicate with any insurance companies, trucking companies, and creditors on your behalf.
-Call our personal injury law firm today to learn your legal rights and options for recovery.
+Call our personal injury law firm today to learn your legal rights and options for recovery after a collision with a truck or big rig.

 What Compensation is Available for Truck Accident Victims?